 Pandemic Preparedness for your Studio

-The COVID-19 pandemic is already having a profound effect on the economy and our practices.
 The following resources are meant to help our members who are making decisions as business owners and employers as they look for ways to protect the health (both physical and mental) of staff, clients and consultants while maintaining business operations.

 - COVID-19 and the workplace: employer obligations